 Valorization activities.
 From 2016, A-Sense Lab developed an innovative, electrochemically based sensor platform for drug screening.
 The technology is now adapted and translated into one that can be applied on site.
 With the start of a VLAIO innovation mandate under my academic supervision, we are currently in the phase of entering the market.

-K. De Wael is main organizer of the SMOBE meetings in Antwerp and she will organize the BES2022 symposium in Antwerp in 2022.
+K. De Wael is main organizer of the SMOBE meetings in Antwerp and she organized the BES2022 symposium in Antwerp in 2022.

 Responsible research and innovation as important driver in A-Sense Lab research activities.
 Today the demand for ultra-sensitive and selective (on-site/in process) detection systems resounds from the health, food and environmental sector.
 If we sum up the criteria our sensors must meet today, following literature, our sensors must be a) robust, b) applicable on-site, c) provide a very fast, d) sensitive and e) selective read-out.
 Electrochemistry and bio-electrochemistry are the techniques to actually fulfill all those criteria.
 However, the question is whether it is needed to fulfill all those criteria.
 The answer is no. We need to listen to society and industry in order to identify which criteria must be fulfilled and which are the nice ones to have.
 A strategic vision of K. De Wael aims at a portfolio of sensor technologies (fulfilling relevant criteria) that can be applied in different markets/sectors embracing the idea of responsible research and innovation.